sakshiagrwal/GitMock/README.md

-# Random Commit Generated on: 19 April 2022
+# Random Commit Generated on: 29 December 2022

 A simple script that generates random commits to a git repository.